blanktphan/learning-journey/technical-skills/03-database/02-the-relational-model/03-table-relationships:-1-to-1-1-to-many,-amny-to-many.md

 ```

 #### 🌍 Real-World Example
-**"Each country has exactly one capital city, and each capital city belongs to exactly one country."**
+Each country has exactly one capital city, and each capital city belongs to exactly one country.

 #### 📊 Visual Representation
 ```